-Fault Cause Co rrective action Sensor cannot be calibrated / the measured value deviates from the Run-in time too short. • Wait until the run-in time has elapsed (see section 4.5, p.
-22).
-Repeat the calibration after a few hours. analytical measurement Membrane torn. • Change the membrane cap (see section 7.2, p.
-26).
+Fault Cause Co prrective action Sensor cannot be calibrated / deviation of the measuring value from DPD Run-in time too short. • Wait for the run-in period (see section 4.5, p.
+21).
+Repeat the calibration after a few hours. measurement Membrane torn.
+Change the membrane cap (see section 7.2, p.
+25).
 Membrane cap damaged. • Change the membrane cap (see section 7.2, p.
-26).
-Disruptive substances in the water contents • Check the water for disruptive substances (observe data sheet).
-Provide remedy.
+25).
+Disruptive substances in the water contents • • Check the water for disruptive substances and remedies (observe data sheet).
 Consult the supplier.
-Short circuit / defect in the measuring lead > Locate and eliminate the short circuit / defect.
+Short circuit / defect in the measuring lead • Locate and eliminate the short circuit / defect.
 Exchange the measuring lead.
 Distance between working electrode and membrane is too great. • Screw the membrane cap on fully to the stop.
-The DPD/titration chemicals are out of date. • Use fresh DPD/titration chemicals. • Repeat the calibration (see section 5, p.
-23).
+The DPD chemicals are past their effectiveness date. • Use new DPD chemicals.
+Repeat the calibration (see section 5, p.
+22).